 - Bacterial infection

-- Overuse of the shoulder, such as when you paint or swim
+- Overuse of the shoulder, such as when you paint, swim, or play tennis

 - Bony growths that rub against and irritate the bursa and tendons

 What are the signs and symptoms of shoulder bursitis?

 - Pain when you move your shoulder or raise your arm over your head

 - Crunching or popping when you move your shoulder

 - Shoulder and arm weakness

 How is shoulder bursitis diagnosed?